4r7hur0/cram_plan_transformator/README.md

 ## Usage

 There are three scenarios and three transformations to try out.
-Load the *plan_transformation* package in your REPL change your package to *plt*, the nickname.
+Load the *plan_transformation* package in your REPL and change your package to *plt*, the nickname.
 Now run *(roslisp-utilities:startup-ros)* to initialize the environment and start the simulation.
 This might take a moment, depending on your machine around 2 to 5 minutes.

 To test the scenarios you can call following functions, defined in  *top-level.lisp*:
 * *(test-collect-from-sink)* starts collecting 4 items from the sink area.